14 Top-Rated Things to Do in Put-in-Bay, OH

 Address: 2368 Langram Road, Put-in-Bay, Ohio

-7. Massie Cliffside Preserve
+7. Hike at Massie Cliffside Preserve

 Take a short hike along the nature trails at Massie Cliffside Preserve at Put-in-Bay to enjoy some of the nature that inhabits the area.
 The 11-acre preserve has park benches near the cliffs, making this a prime location to relax with stunning views of Lake Erie.
+It is also an easy hike to do with kids, since it is short and has flat terrain.

 There is a dock for fishing at the end of the short hiking trail.
 The location is a stop along the Lake Erie Islands Water Trail for kayakers and non-motorized boats.
 The preserve is popular among birders, who come to observe the rare species that pass through the area during migration.